 Stars and Stripes ombudsman

-Ernie and his wife, Betsy, live in Williamsburg, Va.
-They have three adult children.
+He lives in Williamsburg, Va.
+He and his wife, Betsy, have three adult

 Congress created the post in the early 1990’s to ensure that Stars and Stripes journalists operate with editorial independence and that Stars and Stripes readers receive a free flow of news and information without taint of censorship or propaganda.

 The ombudsman serves as an autonomous watchdog of Stars and Stripes’ First Amendment rights.
 Anyone who fears those rights are imperiled should alert the ombudsman.